Olive Garden Minestrone Soup Copycat Recipe: Hearty & Veggie-Packed

 What can you serve with Olive Garden Minestrone soup?

-I recommend some homemade hot bread or salad to go along with this soup.
+I recommend some homemade hot bread or salad with this soup.
 Why not try the Olive Garden Salad Dressing or some Homemade Olive Garden Breadsticks?

 Best Minestrone Soup Recipe

-Add a sprinkling of parmesan and some warm, crusty bread, and you’ve got a quick dinner that everyone is sure to love.
+Add a sprinkling of parmesan and some warm, crusty bread, and you’ll have a quick dinner that everyone will love.

 Copycat Olive Garden minestrone soup in two bowls.